Ramification conjecture and Hirzebruch's property of line arrangements: The counterexample

-\parit{Proof.} Consider a triangle $\Delta$ on the sphere of curvature $4$ with one angle $\frac{\pi}{n}$ and the other two $\frac{\pi\cdot(n+1)}{2\cdot n}\z+\varepsilon$; here $n$ is a positive integer and $\eps>0$.
+\parit{Proof.} Consider a triangle $\Delta$ on the sphere of curvature $4$ with one angle $\frac{\pi}{n}$ and the other two $\frac{\pi{\cdot}(n+1)}{2{\cdot} n}\z+\varepsilon$; here $n$ is a positive integer and $\eps>0$.
 Note that two sides of $\Delta$ are longer than $\frac{\pi}{4}$.

 Denote by $\Lambda$ the doubling of $\Delta$.
 The space $\Lambda$ is a spherical polyhedral space with curvature $4$; it has three singular points which correspond to the vertices of $\Delta$.
-Let us call the point with angle $\frac{2\cdot\pi}{n}$ by $x$.
+Label the point with angle $\frac{2\cdot\pi}{n}$ by $x$.

-According to \cite[Theorem 1.8]{panov} there is a unique up to isometry polyhedral spherical space $\mathcal{P}$ with an isometric action $\SS^1\acts\mathcal{P}$ such that $\SS^1$-orbits are geodesic, $\Lambda$ is isometric to the quotient space $\mathcal{P}/\SS^1$ and the point $x$ corresponds to the orbit of multiplicity $n$, while the rest of orbits are simple.
+According to \cite[Theorem 1.8]{panov} there is a unique up to isometry polyhedral spherical space $\mathcal{P}$ with an isometric action $\mathbb{S}^1\acts\mathcal{P}$ such that $\mathbb{S}^1$-orbits are geodesic, $\Lambda$ is isometric to the quotient space $\mathcal{P}/\mathbb{S}^1$ and the point $x$ corresponds to the orbit of multiplicity $n$, while the rest of orbits are simple.